HatAndBread/Dommie/README.md

 app(hello, "#app");
 ```

-You can also subscribe to multiple states by passing an array of states to the `subscribe` property.
+You can also subscribe multiple elements to different states, ensuring your UI stays in sync.

 ```typescript
 import app from "dommie";